Aryansh-S/USACO/Books/README.md

 CLRS -- a must have for all intents and purposes in algorithmic learning; certainly a good starting point for problem solving skills

+You choose what you want to start with, but pace yourself through the content and focus on building intuition.